aevri/mel/README.md

 Mel
 ===

-Tools to help identify new and changing moles on the skin with the goal of early detection of melanoma skin cancer.
+Work-in-progress tools to help identify new and changing moles on the skin with the goal of early detection of melanoma skin cancer.

 [![Build Status](https://travis-ci.org/aevri/mel.svg)](https://travis-ci.org/aevri/mel)